Have you changed your mind about a holiday? Has something unavoidable cropped up? Perhaps you no longer feel safe flying to the country.

-Even more stressful is a phone call when you’re away that leaves you having to get home as soon as possible.
+Even more stressful is receiving news when you’re away that leaves you having to get home as soon as possible.
 It’s worth knowing that you can make a claim should this happen to you.

 There are still many holiday companies that don’t provide compensation if you have to return home for personal reasons… If this happens to you, consider making a claim on your travel insurance